 5. Notifying reportable laboratory test results to local government authority, immediately.
 High test results for Legionella (≥1000 cfu/mL) and heterotrophic colony count (≥5,000,000 cfu/mL) must be reported to Council within 24 hours of receiving the results.

 6. Displaying unique identification on all cooling towers.

 Wagga Wagga City Council maintains a register of cooling towers and warm water systems within its area.
 Routine inspections, audits will include calling on RMPs for all registered cooling towers and warm water systems, by authorised officers to ensure systems are installed, serviced, operated and maintained in accordance with the requirements.
 The proper installation, maintenance, operation and cleaning of systems is a legal requirement under the Public Health Act 2010, Public Health Regulation 2012 and Australian Standard AS/NSZ 3666 – 2011 Air-handling and water systems of buildings – Microbial control.

 To view a copy of Council's Legionella Management Plan please click below

 Responsibilities of building owners and occupiers

-The information contained in this section is for building managers who are responsible for maintaining water cooling systems.
-Building owners or occupiers are responsible for ensuring that the cooling tower or warm water system within your building is installed, maintained and operated in accordance with the law.
+Building owners or occupiers are responsible for ensuring that the cooling tower or warm water system within your building is installed, maintained and operated in accordance with the new requirements and associated RMP.
 All water-cooling systems can only be operated if they are equipped with a process designed to control microbial growth certified annually by a competent person and only if the process is in continuous operation.